-Once skill gaps are identified, a system will be needed for teaching the appropriate skills and closing the gaps.
+Once you identify skill gaps within your organization, you will need a system for teaching the appropriate skills and closing the gaps.
 If you’ve read Hardwiring Excellence, it is clear that one solution is to conduct Leadership Development Institutes, or LDIs.
-The purpose of LDIs is to develop leaders’ skills in order to enable the achievement of organizational goals, as well as improve individual leadership performance.
+The purpose of LDIs is to develop leaders‘ skills in order to enable the achievement of organizational goals, as well as improve individual leadership performance.

-LDIs are regularly scheduled skill development sessions (held three or four times a year) during which the entire leadership team comes together for two days of intense training.
+LDIs are skill development sessions that are held three or four times a year.
+During these sessions, the entire leadership team comes together for two days of intense training.
 These sessions focus exclusively on the skills identified as needing improvement to meet organizational goals.

 We recommend that leadership teams do the legwork of the LDIs.
 Following are some functions for teams to consider: